tortiz-r/tortiz-r/README.md

 ### Hi, I'm Tristán! 👋
-An undergraduate 🚀 physics spanish student at <a href="www.ucm.es" rel="nofollow">Universidad Complutense de Madrid</a>.
+A Spanish undergraduate 🚀 physics student at <a href="www.ucm.es" rel="nofollow">Universidad Complutense de Madrid</a>.

 Besides programming, some of my passions are 🪐 astrophysics, 📘 philosophy, 🖋️ poetry, and 🕺 dancing hip-hop.